Meet the Revel Support Team

 VZ: My background has nothing to do with tech, but did make me familiar with point of sale.
-Before this I was working at a lot of bar and restaurant jobs and I’ve been using POS systems since I was 16.
+Before this I was working at a lot of bar and restaurant jobs, and I’ve been using POS systems since I was 16.
 I also worked with kids in parks and rec for a bit.

 OR: Immediately after college I started working with foster kids at a nonprofit.
-You could say that Revel is my first “legit” grown up job.
+You could say that Revel is my first “legit” grownup job.

 What drew you to support?

-MS: I had been working in lead gen for a while, and was here one weekend with a few of the support guys.
-They asked me if I wanted to jump on a support call and offered me some great training on what to do.
+MS: I had been working in lead gen for awhile, and was here one weekend with a few of the support guys.
+They asked me if I wanted to jump on a support call, and offered me some great training on what to do.

 VZ: This has been a really different experience for me – up until now, anything in tech would have scared me.
 I was working with Leo (Revel’s IT Administrator) in my previous job, and he saw my work ethic.
 He referred me to Revel, but didn’t exactly tell me how technical the job was going to be.
-If I had known at first that I’d be dealing with networking and how to configure stuff, I would’ve said “Nooooo”.
+If I had known at first that I’d be dealing with networking and how to configure stuff, I would’ve said “Nooooo.”
 But I was really drawn to the work.
-I see myself continuing to work in tech – it’s all around us and technical and computer-based knowledge is so invaluable.
+I see myself continuing to work in tech – it’s all around us, and technical and computer-based knowledge is so invaluable.
 This has been a great opportunity – it’s been crazy challenging, but it’s something I want to master.

 OR: I liked the idea of working directly with people – not sitting behind a computer all day, but rather speaking and interacting with people every day.
-I like talking to people, to communicate with them on a daily basis and to teach people.
+I like talking to people, to communicate with them on a daily basis, and to teach people.
 My role [Account Management] is really about learning the product and becoming a knowledge base for the clients – it came naturally to me and I enjoy it.

 What’s your best Client Success story?

 MS: I was working with this guy who had previously fallen under the radar.
 He had 10 terminals with plans on opening more locations, and needed help getting everything in fluid working order.
 I spent a week and half working with him, tweaking this and that, and was finally able to get things turned around.
 He’s now opening up two more locations with 20 more terminals.
-It was really satisfying helping someone who hadn’t had the best of luck before, who had experienced some frustration and get him totally turned around.
+It was really satisfying helping someone who hadn’t had the best of luck before, who had experienced some frustration, and get him totally turned around.

 VZ: There was one client at a street fair, on a Saturday, who was freaking out because it was 30 minutes before he was supposed to open and his iPads weren’t syncing.
 As a coffee shop, he was understandably concerned about missing out on sales from those early-morning passers-by – for him, it was his worst nightmare.
-Literally, though, it turned out being one of those things where I asked him to unplug his router, plug it back in and reset to main.
+Literally, though, it turned out being one of those things where I asked him to unplug his router, plug it back in, and reset to main.
 Five second later, everything syncs.
 He was the happiest person alive.
 As a support person, you get the chance to help a business owner, who in turn is supporting his family – you just feel good.
 In this case, he just needed someone to be there for him – and that’s what we’re here for.

-OR: We had a grocery client who was going live in two days, and we’d inputted about five to six thousand of his items when we realised that an extra digit was being added to all the items.
+OR: We had a grocery client who was going live in two days, and we’d inputted about five to six thousand of his items when we realized that an extra digit was being added to all the items.
 This meant that whenever an item was scanned the barcode would come up incorrectly.
 He thought he would have to redo everything, and wouldn’t be ready for his opening, and was therefore understandably freaking out.
 However, I discovered you can configure the barcode scanner to drop the extra digit that being added on, and he ended up opening ahead of schedule.
 He was so relieved, he told me I “saved his ass.”